 The project will be developed, constructed, and owned by Mountain Valley Pipeline, LLC.

-MVP Southgate must obtain necessary regulatory authorizations from the FERC, the federal agency with primary jurisdiction over U.S. interstate natural gas pipeline construction projects.
-In addition to the FERC certificate application, the MVP Southgate project team will also seek review from numerous other federal and state agencies, including the U.S. Army Corps of Engineers, U.S. Fish and Wildlife Service, the Virginia and North Carolina departments of environmental quality, and other state and local agencies.
+MVP Southgate holds a Certificate of Public Convenience and Necessity from the FERC, the federal agency with primary jurisdiction over U.S. interstate natural gas pipeline construction projects.
+MVP Southgate is now seeking to amend the Certificate of Public Convenience and Necessity.
+In addition to the FERC Amendment, the MVP Southgate project team will also seek review from numerous other federal and state agencies, including the U.S. Army Corps of Engineers, U.S. Fish and Wildlife Service, the Virginia and North Carolina departments of environmental quality, and other state and local agencies.

 An easement provides an operator with a limited use of property for defined, specific purposes.
 The acquisition of an easement does not transfer ownership of the land to MVP Southgate; it does, however, give the project the right of access for construction, maintenance, and safe operation of the pipeline.